Condetur/Pheonix-Web/readme.md

 To make calls from the client to the server, we use `ajax` and `jquery`.
 It is fast, efficient, and supported by pretty much every browser.

 ### How to run the code
-TO run the code which currently lives here, you will require a couple of things.
+To run the code which currently lives here, you will require a couple of things.
 First download `node.js` from the `nodejs` website.
 You will also need a working installment of `mysql` with the correct database and table structures.
 Once you have that, download this code and cd into the directory.
 Then type `npm i` to download all of the dependencies as well as `npm i -g gulp`.
 Afterwards, type `npm run dev`.
 You will have a working website at this url: `localhost:3000`.

 ### Thanks for reading!

-Please not, I have rewritten this.
-The old version was terrible.
-Code was bad, it was complicated for users, and it would be really inneficient.

-This new one is better.
-Has same principles but applies them differently.